Parallaxer/Parallaxer/README.md

 A parallax transform consists of a *parallax interval*, over which change is expected to occur, as well as a *unit position*, a number between [0, 1], which serves as a reference point on that interval.

+During your daily commute to work, you leave your home, hop on some form of transportation and eventually arrive at your destination.
+Along the way, you'll pass by various landmarks that you've seen dozens of times before, which give you a sense of how close you are to your destination.

+If you were to model your commute as a parallax transform, then its interval might be between 0 and 20 miles, or however far your commute is.
+The transform's unit position would indicate how far you've gone at a particular point along the interval.
+Each landmark along your commute would be represented by a different unit position along the interval.

 Transformations may be performed which alter the receiving transform's interval and/or its unit position.
 Each parallax transformation results in a new transform which preserves certain properties